 Go A Few Hundred Higher

-You will not want to list the price of your car for the exact amount you want to get for it.
-People will always want to haggle with you.
-So simply increase the price by a few hundred dollars and let them haggle you down a few hundred dollars.
+You won’t want to list your car’s price with the exact amount you want to get.
+People will always want to bargain with you.
+So simply raise the price a few hundred dollars and let them bid you a few hundred dollars.

-By lowering your price during the negotiation the buyer will feel like they are getting a good deal, even if they’re not.
-People don’t want to buy anything, especially a car, unless they’re getting a discount, so give it to them and smile all the way to the bank.
+By lowering your price during negotiations, the buyer will feel that they are getting a good deal, even if they are not.
+People don’t want to buy anything, especially cars, unless they get a discount Harga Mobil Honda Makassar, so give it to them and smile all the way to the bank.